fsprojects/FSharp.Formatting/docs/zero-to-hero.md

 - Not having `<IsTestProject>true</IsTestProject>`
 - Having `<GenerateDocumentationFile>true</GenerateDocumentationFile>`

-🪄 If you made some changes to in order to adhere to the rules, you may want to remove the `.fsdocs/cache` file.
+🪄 If you made some changes in order to adhere to the rules, you may want to remove the `.fsdocs/cache` file.

 ## Adding the missing properties